Core-softened water-alcohol mixtures: the solute-size effects: Introduction

-To answer this question, we perform extensive simulations in order to analyze the phase diagram of water and water-alcohols mixtures, where both water and hydroxyls are modeled by core-softened potentials, which already have a long history of describing water anomalies both in bulk and confined environments \cite{jagla1998, jagla1999, alan2008a,Meyer99,krott15, bordin2018}.
-In our very recent work~\cite{marques2020} we have explored the supercooled regime of pure water, pure methanol and their mixtures using a core-softened (CS) potential model~\cite{franzese2008}.
-In this scheme, hydroxyl groups of different molecules interact by a continuous shouldered well (CSW) potential, while all other interactions are reproduced by LJ-like contributions, and our principal focus in that publication was on the relations between density anomaly, liquid-liquid phase transition and spontaneous crystallization by means of Molecular Dynamics simulations.
-In the present work, in a similar way to that performed by Urbic et al \cite{urbic2015jcp}, we extend this scheme to ethanol ($CH_3-CH_2-OH$) and 1-propanol ($CH_3-CH_2-CH_2-OH$), by modeling such alcohols as linear chains constituted by three (trimers) and four (tetramers) partially fused spheres, respectively, and the primary objective is to complement our previous study by exploring the influence of the size of the solute on the thermodynamic properties of mixtures of core-softened water and alcohols: methanol, ethanol and 1-propanol.
+To answer these questions, we perform extensive simulations in order to analyze the phase diagram of water and water-alcohols mixtures, where both water and hydroxyls are modeled by core-softened potentials, which already have a long history of describing water anomalies both in bulk and confined environments\cite{jagla1998, jagla1999, alan2008a,Meyer99,krott15, bordin2018}, despite the fact that such isotropic potentials are not water because of their lacking of hydrogen-bond directionality \cite{franzese2011}.
+In our very recent work~\cite{marques2020} we have explored the supercooled regime of pure water, pure methanol and their mixtures: hydroxyl groups of different molecules interact through CSW potential~\cite{franzese2007, franzese2008} (which has already been studied, also analytically, and the occurrence of a third critical point was predicted \cite{artemenko2008}), while all other interactions are reproduced by LJ-like contributions, and our main focus in that publication was on the relations between density anomaly, liquid-liquid phase transition and spontaneous crystallization by means of Molecular Dynamics simulations.
+In the present work, in a similar way to that performed by Urbic et al\cite{urbic2015jcp}, we extend this scheme to ethanol ($CH_3-CH_2-OH$) and 1-propanol ($CH_3-CH_2-CH_2-OH$), by modeling such alcohols as linear chains constituted by three (trimers) and four (tetramers) partially fused spheres, respectively, and the primary objective is to complement our previous study by exploring the influence of the size of the solute on the thermodynamic properties of mixtures of core-softened water and alcohols: methanol, ethanol and 1-propanol.
+'CSW' by chance coincides with the acronym of Core-Softened Water, but the reader must keep in mind the original meaning of CSW and its difference with water, whose entropy decreases when the molecular volume increases, while in CSW potential the entropy behaves like in usual liquids (argon-like) \cite{franzese2011}.

 The remaining of the paper is organized as follows.
 In Section II we present our interaction models for water and alcohols molecules, and summarize the details of the simulations.
 Next, in section III our most significant results for our CS mixture model are introduced.
-In particular, we will focus on the concentration dependence of the LLCP and influence on the excess entropy of mixture in comparison with pure CS water.
+In particular, we will focus on the concentration dependence of the LLCP and influence on the excess entropy of mixture in comparison with pure CSW potential.
 The paper is closed with a brief summary of our main conclusions and perspectives.